Manerone/SLR1-Table-Generator/README.md

 I have made this for a college project, so I am sharing it.

-As the name of the repository already says, given a grammar this code will generate his SLR(1) table, or raise an error in case of error.
+As the name of the repository already says, given a grammar this code will generate his SLR(1) table, or raise an error.

 ## Getting Started